Chapter 626A — Privacy of Communications Act

 Unlawful Access to Stored Communications

-It is a crime to intentionally access stored electronic communications without authorization.
-Penalties range from a …
+It is a crime to intentionally access a facility providing an electronic communication service without authorization, or …

 626A.27